Trying Not To Break Down — A Homeless Teen Navigates Middle School

 But for Caydden, it's a huge improvement.

-"I feel much more comfortable, and safe," he says.
-He loves that the house is near Boise State University and has a weed-filled back yard that backs up to an alley.
+"I feel much more comfortable and safe," he says.
+He loves that the house is near Boise State University and has a weed-filled backyard that backs up to an alley.
 On football game days, he figured out that he can sell parking spots in the yard to game-goers.

 "Last weekend we made 90 bucks!"
 Caydden says.
 He's scheming about trying to sell sodas on game day, too.